In 2021, four states (New Jersey, West Virginia, Indiana, and New York) used the TASC exam for their high school equivalency testing programs.

 As a result, two alternative tests, the TASC and HiSET exams, were introduced and a selection of states opted for using one or more of these options for their high school equivalency testing programs.

-This helped students to stay competitive both for educational and professional purposes as they will be able to demonstrate their skills and knowledge are up to par with contemporary standards.
+This helped students to stay competitive both for educational and professional purposes, as they would be able to demonstrate their skills and knowledge were up to par with contemporary standards.

-In general, the TASC is more affordable than the GED, the cost varies by state.
-Please check here to see the price in your state.
+In general, the TASC was more affordable than the GED, but the cost varied by state.
+Check here to see the -> GED or HiSET price in your state.

 Let’s take a closer look at the five TASC subtests (English writing, English reading, science, social studies, and math).

 TASC Passing Score

-Students that have earned their high school equivalency diplomas qualify for a college education and the credential will open up the doors to better-paying jobs, new or better careers, and brighter futures in general.
+Students that have earned their high school equivalency diplomas qualify for a college education, and the credential will open up the doors to better-paying jobs, new or better careers, and brighter futures in general.